th507/asyncjs/README.md

 * Chrome 30+
 * Firefox 3.6.28+

 Test might fail in IE < 8, that is testing framework failing, not asyncjs.
 Examples run fine.
-However, `ConnectionError` is **NOT** catched in IE.
+However, `ConnectionError` is **NOT** caught in IE.

 # Example